LegoWorks/pxt-easy-microbit-legoworks/README.md

-This extension was made to make easier the use of some Microbit funtions as Pins use or (in a future) serial connection use or PID.
+This extension was made to make easier the use of some Microbit funtions in blocks programming as Pins use or (in a future) serial connection use or PID.

 You can import this extension and use some functionalities as: